BetterBelle/property-management/README.md

 # property-management
-Property Management Site for landlords to more efficiently track tennant issues with the properties
+Property Management Site for landlords to more efficiently track tennant issues with their properties.